Search

 Auditory people, on the other hand, process information by listening and prefer to concentrate on the voice and tonality of the speaker.
 They love discussions and remember details of what was discussed.
 Sometimes they need to think aloud and talk through their thoughts.
 Auditory learners often acquire excellent accents in foreign languages and are able to express themselves well.

 Kinaesthetically-oriented people understand information through their feelings and experiences.
 They need to try things out for themselves, and are often the action-oriented students in a classroom who enjoy hands-on projects and tasks.
-They tend to use gestures and movements while speaking and may have trouble sitting still for too long a period of time.
+Also, they tend to use gestures and movements while speaking and may have trouble sitting still for too long a period of time.
 They enjoy the social aspect of class and it is very important for them to have a good atmosphere in order to feel comfortable.

 NLP in the classroom